 - During sports activities when stopping fast balls with the hand.

 - When undressing and catching the finger in clothes.

 - When falling on to the hand.

 It is usually obvious - the finger will be deformed (crooked and swollen) and will hurt.
-You won't be able to move it properly and it may go pale and tingle.
+It will be difficult to move it properly and it may go pale and tingle.

-You should see a healthcare professional if you have a dislocated finger.
+Medical assessment should be sought as a result of a dislocated finger.
 This is particularly urgent in the following cases:

 - The finger is pale or tingling (which suggests trapped nerves or arteries).